 Telomeres are now considered the holy grail of longevity.
-These protective tails on the ends of chromosomes have been found to contain your “cellular age”, plus science is now discovering ways to turn back the clock.
-After years of DNA research, we now know that telomeres safeguard your “vitality blueprint”, making them the key to health and beauty.
-“Telomeres are the caps at the end of each strand of DNA that protect our chromosomes, similar to the plastic tips that prevent shoelaces from fraying,” explains Dr Danny Meyersfeld, a molecular biologist and founder of the Gauteng-based genetic testing company DNAlysis.
+These protective tails on the ends of chromosomes have been found to contain your “cellular age”.
+Now, science is discovering ways to turn back the clock.
+After years of DNA research, we now know that telomeres safeguard your “vitality blueprint”.
+This makes them the key to health and beauty.
+“Telomeres are the caps at the end of each strand of DNA that protect our chromosomes, similar to plastic tips that prevent shoelaces from fraying,” explains Dr. Danny Meyersfeld, a molecular biologist and founder of the Gauteng-based genetic testing company DNAlysis.
 “During cell division, as the chromosomes are copied, this ‘copying process’ cannot extend to the telomeres; hence the telomere shortens slightly every time a cell divides.”

 Meyersfeld continues: “When they get too short, the cell can no longer divide; it becomes inactive or ‘senescent’, or it dies.
 This shortening process is associated with aging.”

-Daniel Belsky, lead study author from Duke University’s Center for the Study of Aging and Human Development, analysed the aging process of 954 adults from the age of 26 until they were 38.
+Daniel Belsky, the lead study author from Duke University’s Center for the Study of Aging and Human Development, analyzed the aging process of 954 adults from the age of 26 until they were 38.
 He found that some of the subjects had not physiologically aged at all over the 12-year period.
-Three Dunedin Study members even appeared to grow physiologically younger during their 30s, yet others had aged two to three times as much over the same period.
-A study on centenarians, published in the Oxford Journal, May 2008, found that people who made it to 100 had longer telomeres than most 85-yearolds.
+Three Dunedin Study members even appeared to grow physiologically younger during their 30s, yet others were aged two to three times as much over the same period.
+A study of centenarians, published in the Oxford Journal, May 2008, found that people who made it to 100 had longer telomeres than most 85-year olds.

 Telomeres Shortening Our Youth